cozy/cozy.github.io/src/dev/app.md

 Your app is now available at http://mycozyapp.cozy.tools:8080.

-## Extra documentation about application development

-### How is the application working?
+## How is the application working?

 The minimal application consist of only two files: